sayounan/ThermoMap/README.md

 <details><summary>Backend Software: (Recommended Strengths: Programming and Mathematics focusing on differential
 equations and linear algebra)</summary><blockquote>
 <p>
 Currently the software uses the One Dimensional Heat Equation in polar coordinates listed above.
-Here you can chose one of two tasks.
-Your task would be to either 1. use a more accurate mathematical model of the thermodynamics of the brain and put it into this software or 2. to increase accuracy by rewriting the code to continue to perform at smaller time steps.
+Here you can choose one of two tasks.
+Your task would be to either 1. use a more accurate mathematical model of the thermodynamics of the brain and put it into this software or 2. increase accuracy by rewriting the code to continue to perform at smaller time steps.
 The current code causes a mathematical divergence towards ±∞ at smaller time steps.
 One promising method is implementing a Backward Euler Scheme or other vectorizations of the One Dimensional Heat Equation.
 </p>